Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Well posedness of the corresponding martingale problem

-which is precisely the condition appearing in \A{A}-(c) and assumed for the Lemma.
-The conclusion then readily follows from \eqref{END_PROOF_UF1}. \end{proof}
+which is precisely the condition appearing in \A{D}-(c) and assumed in the current Lemma. \end{proof}

-\paragraph{Existence under Assumption \A{D}-(c)} We here consider a function $F_1 \in L^q([0,T],L^p(\R^{nd}))$, where $p,q $ are as in \A{D}-(c).
-To prove the existence, the strategy is here to use the idea introduced by Portenko \cite{port:90} and used by Krylov and R\"ockner \cite{kryl:rock:05} as well to build local weak solutions (before they also establish that they are actually strong solutions) in the non-degenerate case.
+\paragraph{\textbf{Existence under Assumption \A{D}-(c)}} We here consider a function $F_1 \in L^q([0,T],$ $L^p(\R^{nd}))$, where $p,q $ are as in \A{D}-(c).
+To prove the existence, the strategy is to exploit the idea introduced by Portenko \cite{port:90} and used by Krylov and R\"ockner \cite{kryl:rock:05} as well to build local weak solutions (before they also establish that they are actually strong solutions) in the non-degenerate case.
 We also refer for perturbed degenerate Ornstein-Uhlenbeck dynamics to \cite{fedr:flan:prio:vove:17} and \cite{zhan:16}.
-We adapt here a bit the approach.\\
+We adapt a bit this approach.\\